CrunchyData/postgres-operator/docs/content/guides/v4tov5.md

 Please ensure that the backup completes.
 You will see the latest backup appear using the `pgo show backup` command.

-2. If are using a pgBackRest repository that is using S3 (or a S3-like storage system) or GCS, you can delete the cluster while keeping the backups (using the `--keep-backups` flag) and skip ahead to the [Migrate to PGO v5](#step-2-migrate-to-pgo-v5-1) section:
+2. If you are using a pgBackRest repository that is using S3 (or a S3-like storage system) or GCS, or if you are using a PVC-based pgBackRest repository that supports `fsGroup` (please see the [Kubernetes Security Context documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for additional details), you can delete the cluster while keeping the backups (using the `--keep-backups` flag) and skip ahead to the [Migrate to PGO v5](#step-2-migrate-to-pgo-v5-1) section:

 ```
 pgo delete cluster hippo --keep-backups
 ```

-Otherwise, if you are using a PVC-based pgBackRest repository for your PGO v4 cluster to create the PGO v5 cluster, shut down and continue following the directions in this section:
+Otherwise, if you are using a PVC-based pgBackRest repository that does not support `fsGroup` (for instance, if using hostPath or NFS, as described [here](https://github.com/kubernetes/examples/issues/260)), shut down and continue following the directions in this section:

 ```
 pgo update cluster hippo --shutdown